https://www.eclipsehr.uk/wp-content/uploads/2026/03/pexels-startup-stock-photos-7374-1-500x333.jpg

 Employment contracts must include certain information by law, or the employer could face an award against them for breach of contract, made by the employment tribunal, to pay an employee.

+Whether you are an SME or a larger organisation, it’s essential to understand your legal responsibilities when hiring staff.
 By law, employers should look to include the following in their written/principal statement of particulars:

 The principal statement can also specify arrangements for flexible working, probation extension policies, and reimbursement procedures for business-related expenses.
 Information on professional development opportunities and criteria for promotions may also be detailed to support career progression.